MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-warehouse-overview.md

 ---
-title: Design Details - Warehouse Overview | Microsoft Docs
+title: Design Details - Warehouse Overview
 description: To support the physical handling of items on the zone and bin level, all information must be traced for each transaction or movement in the warehouse.
-This is managed in the **Warehouse Entry** table.
-Each transaction is stored in a warehouse register.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual